itsays-zqc/my-website/docs/examples/PIC/ybranch/ybranch.md

 The `Simulation` manager is critical for setting up and running simulations in the current project.<br/>The `name` parameter allows users to assign a unique name to the simulation for identification purposes.<br/>The `type` parameter defines the type of the simulation.<br/>The `simulation_time` parameter specifies the duration of the simulation.<br/>The `mesh_settings` parameter enables users to configure various settings related to the simulation mesh.
 The `mesh_accuracy` parameter controls the precision of the mesh used in the simulation.<br/>The `cells_per_wavelength` parameter determines the wavelength precision used in the simulation.<br/>The `minimum_mesh_step_settings` parameter sets the minimum mesh step, allowing users to define the smallest allowable size for mesh elements.<br/>Users can tailor the simulation setup to meet their requirements by utilizing these input parameters, enabling accurate and efficient electromagnetic simulations of complex optical structures.

-Detailed explaination about FDTD simulation : https://itsays-zqc.github.io/my-website/docs/test/v2_core/6Simulation#63-fdtd
+Detailed explaination about FDTD simulation : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/6Simulation#63-fdtd'>FDTD simulation</a>

 </div>